Thomas Ligotti

-Thomas Ligotti (born July 9, 1953) is an American horror writer.
+Thomas Ligotti (born July 9, 1953) is an American horror author, lay philosopher, and writer.
 His writings are rooted in several literary genres – most prominently weird fiction – and have been described by critics as works of philosophical horror, often formed into short stories and novellas in the tradition of gothic fiction.
 The worldview espoused by Ligotti in his fiction and non-fiction has been described as pessimistic and nihilistic.
 The Washington Post called him "the best kept secret in contemporary horror fiction."

 Career

 Ligotti started his professional writing career in the early 1980s with short stories published in American small press magazines.
 He was contributing editor to Grimoire from 1982 to 1985.
 In 2015, Ligotti's first two collections, Songs of a Dead Dreamer and Grimscribe: His Lives and Works, were republished in one volume by Penguin Classics as Songs of a Dead Dreamer and Grimscribe.
 Michael Calia of The Wall Street Journal wrote of the reprint that "Horror writer Thomas Ligotti is about to enter the American literary canon.
 Penguin Classics published a volume of Mr. Ligotti’s short stories, making him one of 10 living writers, including Thomas Pynchon and Don DeLillo, among the hundreds the imprint has published in the U.S." Ligotti's work received high praise following the publication from the likes of The New York Times Book Review, the Los Angeles Review of Books, The Washington Post, and The New Yorker.
 Terrence Rafferty contrasts Ligotti with Stephen King, observing, "King, the great entertainer, needs the story as the comedian needs the joke, and when he can’t quite deliver it he dies (in the comedian’s sense).
 King is a master of horror, though.
 When inspiration fails, he has the technique to fake it.
 Thomas Ligotti is a master of a different order, practically a different species.
 He probably couldn’t fake it if he tried, and he never tries.
 He writes like horror incarnate."

 Ligotti collaborated with the musical group Current 93 on the albums In a Foreign Town, In a Foreign Land (1997, reissued 2002), I Have a Special Plan for This World (2000), This Degenerate Little Town (2001) and The Unholy City (2003), all released on David Tibet's Durtro label.
 Tibet has also published several limited editions of Ligotti's books on Durtro Press.
 Additionally, Ligotti played guitar on Current 93's contribution to the compilation album Foxtrot, whose proceeds went to the treatment of musician John Balance's alcoholism.